 Tiger Orchid not only produces the largest orchid flower in the world but is the heaviest orchid plant in the world.
-It can weigh up to a ton (907 kg) or more.
+It can weigh up to 1,814 kg or 2 tons or more.

-The plant has impressive root bundles and the pseudobulbs (cane-like stems) can grow to 9.8 feet (3 m) or more.
+The plant has impressive root bundles and the pseudobulbs (cane-like stems) can grow to 3 m (9.8 feet) or more.
 In its natural habitat in the jungles of Southeast Asia, it grows on other trees for support.
 It is not parasitic but is self-sustaining for its nutrients.
 You can also find Tiger Orchid growing on rocky surfaces.

 The plant is sometimes called sugarcane orchid as it resembles a sugar cane plant.

 Mode of Nutrition: Autotrophic

 Native Distribution: Often found in Southeast Asia (Malaysia, Thailand, Indonesia, Singapore, Vietnam, Philippines, etc.), Bismarck Islands, Solomon Islands, and Papua New Guinea

 Native Habitat: Lowland forests near streams